 Alcohol and Marijuana Policy

-The use of alcohol or marijuana at any point during on- or off-campus recruiting events — including sports events — is prohibited.
-Any organization violating this policy will no longer be eligible to participate in Career Center events or programs.
+The use of alcohol or marijuana at any point during on- or off-campus events — including sporting events — is prohibited.
+Any organization violating this policy will no longer be eligible to participate in any Career Center events, programs, or services.

-Despite the changes in state law, USC will be following federal law regarding marijuana.
-All marijuana industry-related employers are not permitted to post jobs in connectSC or through any other USC platform or otherwise recruit on campus.
+USC adheres to federal law regarding marijuana.
+Employers whose primary business is in the cannabis industry are not permitted to post jobs in connectSC, Handshake, any other USC platform, or otherwise recruit on campus or virtually.

 Job Offer Policies and Guidelines

 Organizations are responsible for all representations and offers made to students by their recruiters.
-When making an employment offer, students should be notified in writing, including salary, location, benefits and starting date.
+When making an employment offer, students need to be notified in writing, including salary, location, benefits, and starting date.

-When extending an offer at the end of a student’s summer program/internship, we recommend that employers give the student until November 1 to accept an offer
+When extending an offer at the end of a student’s summer program/internship, we recommend that employers give the student until October 1 to accept an offer.

 We advise that recruiters neither pressure students to accept offers in less time than indicated above, nor attach bonuses that “explode” if the offer is not immediately accepted.